XaviMV/2-axis-cnc-hot-wire/README.md

 > numpy

+> customtkinter

+> CTkMessagebox

-## 3D Printing
+## 3D Prints and Hardware

-Information about the 3D files and prints is inside the folder "3D prints"
+Information about the 3D files, prints and hardware used in the building of the CNC is inside the folder "3D prints".